titumozammel/human-energy-enablement/README.md

 HEEn therefore asks:

-> **Are we developing more capability—or creating the conditions that allow the capability we already have to be effectively applied?**
+> **Are we developing more capability — or creating the conditions that allow the capability we already have to be effectively applied?**

 And within the broader HEE logic: